 The micelle sizes of the TPMs were of a similar size or smaller than those of DDM (~6.8 nm), with the exception of TPM-L4 which formed larger micelles (~7.4 nm).
 The micelle sizes tend to increase with increasing alkyl chain length of the new agents, as similar trends observed for other facial agents.[14,31b] With a change of the alkyl pendant from C3 to C4, the micelle sizes formed by the TPM-Ls increased from 5.0 to 7.4 nm.
-This large increase in miclle size is likely caused by association of more number of detergent molecules for micelle formation (i.e., aggregation numbers (ANs)).
-The micelle sizes formed by the TPM-Vs gave only a small increase from ~5.6 to ~6.4 nm, indicating that the AN of TPM-V4 is simialr to or the same as that of TPM-V3, instead, due to the presence of a longer arm, the intermolecular distance of the V4 compound would be larger than that of the V3 agent.
-When we switched a solvent from water to a Tris buffer, detergent micelle sizes were little changed, pariticulary for the TPM-Ls (Table S1).
-These detergent micelles were little variant in terms of their sizes during a 19-day incubation at room temperature or with increasing temperature from 15 to 65 °C (Figure 3a,b), indicating a high thermal stability of micelles formed by the individual TPMs.
-Further analysis revealed that, like DDM, there are little variations in micelle size for the TPM-Vs with increasing detergent concentration from 0.1 to 2.0 wt% (Figure 3c).
+This large increase in micelle size is likely caused by association of a greater number of detergent molecules (i.e., higher aggregation numbers (ANs)).
+The micelle sizes formed by the TPM-Vs gave only a small increase from ~5.6 to ~6.4 nm, indicating that the AN of TPM-V4 is similar to or the same as that of TPM-V3, instead, due to the presence of a longer arm, the intermolecular distance of the V4 compound would be larger than that of the V3 agent.
+When we switched the solvent from water to a Tris buffer, detergent micelle sizes were similar, pariticularly in the case of the TPM-Ls (Table S1).
+These detergent micelles show little variation in terms of their sizes during a 19-day incubation at room temperature or with increasing temperature from 15 to 65 °C (Figure 3a,b), indicating a high thermal stability of the TPM-L micelles.
+Further analysis revealed that, like DDM, there is little variation in micelle size for the TPM-Vs with increasing detergent concentration from 0.1 to 2.0 wt% (Figure 3c).
 In contrast, micelles formed by TPM-L3/L4 became enlarged with increasing detergent concentration.
 Thus, detergent micelle behaviours such as CMC and concentration-dependent micelle size were substantially different between the TPM-Ls and TPM-Vs, indicating a clear effect of the geometry of the hydrophobic group (linear vs V-shaped) on detergent self-assembly.
 Detergent micelles were further analyzed in terms of size distribution of micellar populations.
 The number- or volume-weighted DLS profiles of the TPM-L/Vs showed a singlet set of micellar populations, supporting the small and highly homogeneous micelle formation (Figure S5† ).
 Due to the extreme sensitivity of scattered light intensity to a large particle, large aggregates was detected in the intensity-weighted DLS profiles of these TPMs.[33]
-ANs of micelles formed by the TPMs in Tris buffer (pH 7.4) were determined via size exclusion chromotography (SEC) equipped with a triple-detector system (UV, light scattering, and refractive index) (Figure S6†).
-The ANs of the TPM-L3 and TPM-L4 were estimated to 5 and 8, respectively, consistent with the DLS data under the simiar conditions (Table S1).
+The ANs of micelles formed by the TPMs in Tris buffer (pH 7.4) were determined via size exclusion chromotography (SEC) equipped with a triple-detector system (UV, light scattering, and refractive index) (Figure S6†).
+The ANs of the TPM-L3 and TPM-L4 were estimated to be 5 and 8, respectively, consistent with the DLS data under similar conditions (Table S1).
 The larger AN of TPM-L4 explains the formation of micelles bigger than that of TPM-L3 (5.0 vs 7.4 nm).
-As for the TPM-Vs, a similar range of ANs (5 to 8) was expected as these bent TPms formed micelles with similar size to the TPM-Ls.
+As for the TPM-Vs, a similar range of ANs (5 to 8) was expected as these bent TPMs form micelles with similar size to the TPM-Ls.
 However, the ANs of these TPMs were unexpectedly large (14 for TPM-V3 and 30 for TPM-V4), inconsistent wtih the DLS data.
-It is hard to know a correct reason for this discrepancy, but that may be due to the higher tendency of the TPM-Vs to aggregate within SEC column that contains many beads with the large solid surface area.
+It is hard to know the precise reason for this discrepancy, but it may be the result of a higher tendency of the TPM-Vs to aggregate within the SEC column withits large solid surface area.